Question1: Purpose and functions of following equipments used during surgery

 h) Cheek retractor

-i) Spencer wells
+i) Spencer Wells

-These are considered as hemostatic forceps which are used to control blood flow within vessels and left to sutured later.
+These are considered hemostatic forceps which are used to control blood flow within vessels and left to sutured later.

 j) Suture and suture holder